rp-magrathea/cupper/exampleSite/content/patterns/coding/code-blocks.md

 2. The `aria-label` describes the kind of content to be expected in the region

 {{< note >}}
-As you may have noticed, using specified highlights with the `code` shortcode sacrifices syntax highlighting.
+As you may have noticed, using annotations sacrifices syntax highlighting.
 If you want syntax highlighting you must use the markdown triple back-tick syntax and annotation is not available.
 {{< /note >}}